 It affects two main parts of the eye, the conjunctiva and the cornea.
 The conjunctiva is the clear tissue that we cannot see that covers the white part of your eye and the insides of your eyelids.
 The cornea is the dome-shaped opening or window in front of your eye.
 It allows how the light gets filtered in and out.

 Unfortunately, your eyes can get “sick” or a cold, the same way our bodies do.
 The same viruses that cause runny noses and sore throats are the same ones that make our eyes feel just as dreary too.
 A bacterial conjunctivitis infection will cause an abundance of sticky pus to form, and some bacterial infections can also come from the same strand that causes strep throat.

-Or sometimes, you’ll be one of the lucky ones that suffer from seasonal or even better, year-round allergies!
+Or sometimes, you’ll be one of the lucky ones that suffer from seasonal or, even better, year-round allergies!
 In the summertime, chlorine from pools can trigger this allergy, particles from a lawnmower, grass, or pollen that settles into the ground, and many other toxic substances can cause your eyes to have an allergic reaction.
-Allergies can really put a damper on our days, or even weeks.
-If that’s why if you’re experiencing any of these common eye issues, Contact Us today.
+Allergies can put a damper on our days or even weeks.
+If that’s why you’re experiencing any of these common eye issues, Contact Us today.

 Sharp Pain or Stinging (typically will be caused by bacteria)

 Feeling like something is stuck inside or rubbing up against your eye